2022 Public Policy Overview

 To encourage a healthy workforce while not creating financial burden on employers, we:

-- Support health policies, particularly those addressing mental health, substance abuse and addiction, which improve the welfare of the state's workforce.
+- Support health policies, particularly those addressing mental health, substance misuse, abuse and addiction, which improve the welfare of the state's workforce.

 INFRASTRUCTURE & TRANSPORTATION